tashriful/microservice-demo-OM-app/README.md

-# 📱 AyeMobileApplication
+# 📱 Microservice-demo-OM-app

-A modular microservice-based backend system for the AYE Mobile Application.
+A modular microservice-based backend system.
 This project is designed to support a scalable, maintainable, and secure mobile backend with services like authentication, user management, delivery scheduling, and more.

 ## 🚀 Technologies Used